jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: S.H.I.E.L.D. vs. Hydra
 **Infinity Formula**
 Nick Fury has a Super Power which keeps him alive.
 But once you use the power the first time, you must continue using it on each of your successive turns.
 Otherwise Fury will get KO’d.

+# Nikki
+Set: Galactic Guardians
+**Mer**
+At Level 1, if Adam Warlock gets KO'd by getting stunned, **Prepare for Rebirth** will cause him to gain an XP and become Level 2 while in the stunned position.
+(If a power like Hex prevents him from leveling up, he'll remain at Level 1 but still heal his wounds.)

 # Norman Osborn (MC)
 Set: The Utopia Battles